promise/readme/README.md

 # 👋 I'm Glenn

-a `18.0725`-year old Node developer cruising through life with a terrible music taste, horrendous posture and probably in front of some sort of computer screen
+a `18.0726`-year old Node developer cruising through life with a terrible music taste, horrendous posture and probably in front of some sort of computer screen

 ## GitHub Activity

 ```
+✨ Pushed 1 commit to countr/countr
+📝 Created review (approved) on PR #75 in biaw/phone
+🗣 Commented on #75 in biaw/phone
+✨ Pushed 2 commits to biaw/phone
+✅ Merged PR #76 in biaw/phone
+✨ Pushed 1 commit to biaw/test-area
+✨ Pushed 1 commit to biaw/multidomain
+✨ Pushed 1 commit to biaw/imagehost
+✨ Pushed 2 commits to biaw/phone
+📝 Created review (approved) on PR #76 in biaw/phone
+✨ Pushed 1 commit to biaw/phone
+📝 Created review (approved) on PR #63 in biaw/imagehost
+📝 Created review (approved) on PR #63 in biaw/multidomain
+📝 Created review (approved) on PR #62 in biaw/test-area
+✅ Merged PR #198 in countr/countr
+✨ Pushed 1 commit to countr/countr
+✨ Pushed 2 commits to countr/countr
+✨ Pushed 1 commit to countr/countr
 🗣 Commented on #9 in countr/website
 ✨ Pushed 2 commits to countr/website
 ✅ Merged PR #7 in countr/website
 📝 Created review (approved) on PR #7 in countr/website
-🗣 Commented on #10 in countr/website
-✨ Pushed 2 commits to countr/website
-✅ Merged PR #8 in countr/website
-🗣 Commented on #7 in countr/website
-✨ Pushed 3 commits to countr/website
-✨ Pushed 2 commits to countr/website
-✨ Pushed 1 commit to biaw/dstat-logger
-✨ Pushed 8 commits to countr/countr
-✨ Pushed 1 commit to biaw/kai-bot
-✨ Pushed 3 commits to countr/website
-✅ Merged PR #6 in countr/website
-✨ Pushed 1 commit to countr/website
-💪 Opened PR #6 in countr/website
-❌ Closed PR #1 in countr/website
-🗣 Commented on #1 in countr/website
-✨ Pushed 1 commit to biaw/kai-bot
 ```

 ## Repositories I maintain